Phillip Ingle

 Phillip Lee Ingle (August 7, 1961 – September 22, 1995) was an American serial killer who murdered two elderly couples in Cherryville, North Carolina in 1991.
-Before he was arrested, Ingle, who knew one pair of his victims, confessed to a friend, telling him that he enjoyed watching people die in agony.
+Before he was arrested, Ingle, who knew one pair of his victims, confessed to a friend, saying he enjoyed watching people die in agony.
 After being sentenced to death, he waived his appeals, saying that he wanted to spare the families of his victims from any more pain.
 He was executed in 1995.

 Early life

 Ingle was born on August 7, 1961, in Lincoln County, North Carolina.
 He had a very troublesome childhood.
 According to family friends, his mother and father split soon after he was born, and his mother was around only from time to time.
 In addition, family members said that Ingle's cousin sexually abused him during childhood.
 Ingle attempted to commit suicide when he was five or six years old, and was treated for psychiatric issues several times in the late 1980s.

 Ingle previously served time in jail for breaking and entering and assault in the early 1980s.

 Ingle shot himself in the stomach when he was 18 years old.
 In December 1986, a drunken Ingle was sent to Broughton Hospital.
 He was released five days later, and sent to Black Mountain's 28-day treatment program.